andrea1diaz/letters-game/README.md

 npm start
 ```

+## Mobile View
+The game also supports mobile view

 ## The code
 ### Creating board
 The game can create random generated boards or load them from preset in files.